The Dark Ages in London 2013

 This time they dished out a load more hits…Morale was now at the bottom of Sven the Omphalophobic's filth-encrusted goat-scrotum!

 …and, in fact, more than that even..

 Success!
 The first building of three had been captured, as the Vikings raised their rather impressive Little Big Man transfer based standard to claim phase one out of three.
-Viking Gods looked down on the battlefield from the very summit of Asmund the Coulrophobic's flame-singed armpits! - but tougher tests were surely ahead….?
+Many of the warriors involved in the combat would soon be paying a visit to Valhallah, to be massaged by a team of heavenly virginial maidens, using scented oils made from Baldr's carrion-eating eight-legged steed! - but tougher tests were surely ahead….?

 The by now rather depleted Viking army brought forward the unit of Beserkers, a specialist building clearance team akin to the SAS, but with marginally more nudity and less night vision equipment.
-A pall hung over the battlefield like the steam on a hot day, rising from Frigg's sea-spray soaked missing eye! .
+A pall hung over the battlefield like the steam on a hot day, rising from Colin The Norwegian Huntsman's spume-soaked female sheep! .
 Would they lead the way?